robin-mueller/auto-apms-guide/src/usage/tutorials/building-behavior-trees.md

 ```

 ::: tip Convention 📜
-We recommend storing your behavior tree files under a directory called `config`.
+We recommend storing your behavior tree files under a directory called `config` or `tree`.
 However, you can put them wherever you want, you just have to adjust the file paths you pass to `auto_apms_behavior_tree_declare_trees` accordingly.
 :::

 This registers the behavior tree with the resource index (we call it "declaring a tree") and enables you to easily locate the corresponding XML file at runtime.
 You can refer to a declared tree using for example `TreeDocument::mergeResource` which is demonstrated [below](#using-treedocument).